Rihanna Shares An Adorable Photo Dump Of Her Baby Boy From Easter

 The billionaire musician and her boyfriend A$AP Rocky welcomed their first son together last May and broke the internet when they announced that they are currently expecting their second child together during the Bajan beauty’s jaw dropping Super Bowl halftime performance.

-In February, a source told PEOPLE magazine that for th 35-year-old, her main focus right now is on her family.
+In February, a source told PEOPLE magazine Rihanna’s main focus right now is on her family.
 “She loves spending time with her son,” the source explained.

 The source continued, “She loves being a mom so this is where her mind is at the moment.
 She is the happiest she has ever been.”